-Features of Android
+Features of android operating system

 1. Messaging:- SMS, & MMS are available in messaging.

-2. Auto Correction and Dictionary:- Android Operating System has an interesting feature called Auto Correction.
+2. Auto-Correction and Dictionary:- Android Operating System has an interesting feature called Auto-Correction.
 When any word is misspelled, then Android recommends the meaningful and correct words matching the words that are available in Dictionary.

-5. Multi-touch:- Android has native support for multi touch which was initially made available in handsets such as the HTC Hero.
+5. Multi-touch:- Android has native support for multi-touch which was initially made available in handsets such as the HTC Hero.
 The feature was originally disabled at the kernel level (possibly to avoid infringing Apple’s patents on touch-screen technology at the time).

 8. Video calling:- Android does not support native video calling, but some handsets have a customized version of the operating system that supports it, either via the UMTS network or over IP.
 Video calling through Google Talk is available in Android 2.3.4 (Gingerbread) and later.

-10. Accessibility:- Built-in text-to-speech is provided by Talk Back for people with low or no vision.
+10. Accessibility:- Built-in text-to-speech is provided by TalkBack for people with low or no vision.
 Enhancements for people with hearing difficulties are available, as are other aids.

 1. Connectivity:– Android supports connectivity technologies including GSM/EDGE, Bluetooth, LTE, CDMA, EV-DO, UMTS, NFC, IDEN and WiMAX.

 3. Tethering:- Android supports tethering, which allows a phone to be used as a wireless/wired Wi-Fi hotspot.
 Before Android 2.2 this was supported by third-party applications or manufacturer customizations.

 Near Field Communication (NFC)

-Today Most Android devices support NFC, NFC is electronic devices to easily interact across short distances.
+Today Most Android devices support NFC, NFC is electronic device to easily interact across short distances.
 The main aim is to create a payment option that is simpler than carrying credit cards or cash, and while the market hasn’t exploded as many experts had predicted, there may be an alternative in the works, in the form of ( Bluetooth Low Energy )BLE

 Android supports multiple keyboards and makes them easy to install; the SwiftKey, Skype, etc. apps all offer ways to quickly change up your keyboard style.
 Other mobile operating systems either don’t permit extra keyboards at all, or the process to install and use them are tedious and time-consuming